NEWS: Are Mortgage Rates Going Down? [April 2026]

 • Lower demand: Higher interest rates can make mortgages less affordable for first time buyers, leading to lower demand for homes.

-• Reduced affordability: Rising rates also affect second property buyers and BTL investors.
+• Reduced affordability: Rising rates also affect second property buyers and buy-to-let investors.
 Their mortgage payments could go up, meaning they may need to raise rent to compensate.
 Or, their projected rent won't meet the affordability for a mortgage on a new investment property, so they don't buy, reducing demand.

 What Mortgage Types Are Most Affected By Interest Rate Changes?